How to Set Up Google Analytics 4 (GA4) in 2024Step-by-Step Guide to Switching From Universal Analytics to Google Analytics 4

 GA4 Setup Warning (Notification) Screenshot

-This will take you straight to the Setup Assistant, which you can also access by going to Admin→Setup assistant.
+This will take you straight to the Setup Assistant, which you can also access by going to Admin→Setup Assistant.
 (The Admin button is the cog on the bottom left.)

 Google Analytics 4 Setup Assistant Tool With Popup Welcoming the User and Prompting Them to Start Tour